notadeejay/rbc-training/data/Week 3 Day 1/02__Psuedo Selectors__Reading.md

 ![](https://cl.ly/0d2Q1q0P1V2Y/Image%202017-09-17%20at%202.30.16%20PM.png)

-We can also use an number as an argument, here we're only selecting the second element of that type:
+We can also use a number, and say exactly which element we want to select.

 ```css
   .planet-list li:nth-of-type(2) {